-Often called the “queen of the south,” Cebu, the country’s oldest city has now become its favourite tourist destination.
+Refereed to locally as “queen of the south,” Cebu, the country’s oldest city, has now become its favourite tourist destination.
 With a keen choice of historical sights, long stretches of white sand beaches, excellent year-round scuba and water sport action, choice of dining, exciting nightlife and, of course, the famous warm hospitality, it’s no surprise that visitor numbers, new hotels and tourist attractions are increasing.

 A multi-cultural metropolis on the island of Mindanao, Davao is one of largest and most cosmopolitan cities in the Philippines.
 With the country’s highest mountain, Mount Apo, as its backdrop, this vibrant city offers a mix of fabulous landscapes that include parks like the Eden Nature Park and the Mount Apo National Park, superb beaches, diving waters and islands such as the unspoiled Samal Island.

 The Philippines’ capital is one of Asia’s best-kept secrets.
 The capital of the Orient’s only catholic country seems somehow out of place, vibrant with Latin American or Caribbean undertones.
 Music and dancing are everywhere, and the smiles and laughter rival Bangkok’s in their warmth and enthusiasm.
 Manila’s rich history, shaped by Spanish religion and American consumerism, has led to the saying that the city spent "400 years in a convent and 50 in Hollywood."
 This blend of diverse cultural influences has resulted in a city of extremes that is sure to pleasantly surprise any unsuspecting traveller.